 NIST and ASTM International hosted a standards roadmapping workshop on April 20-21.
-Stay tuned for the workshop report and standards roadmap.
+Read the workshop report.

 Under a circular economy, materials are not discarded after they are used but rather brought back into the economy through a variety of means.
 This vision is challenging manufacturers to rethink how they design, produce, and ship products away from the old way of the linear economy (take, make, waste) to a more regenerative process.
 Consumers want products that are produced using more sustainable practices.
 Industries are responding by finding ways to better and more efficiently use resources.
 This comes in the form of products made from recovered materials, less packaging, and design and manufacturing practices optimized to reduce energy use and waste.